ansys/pystk/doc/source/api/ansys/stk/core/graphics/IAltitudeDisplayCondition.rst

 IAltitudeDisplayCondition
 =========================

-.. py:class:: IAltitudeDisplayCondition
+.. py:class:: ansys.stk.core.graphics.IAltitudeDisplayCondition

    object

    Define an inclusive altitude interval that determines when an object is rendered based on the camera's altitude relative to a central body.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: IAltitudeDisplayCondition

 Overview
 --------